 Whether it’s a broken bone, a deep cut that needs stitching, or something more serious, we’re prepared to take care of your medical needs 24 hours a day, 7 days a week.

-24 Hour ER and Trauma Center in Port Arthur, TX
+24 Hour ER and Trauma Center in Port Arthur and Beaumont, TX

 Staffed by a team of highly skilled health care professionals, The Medical Center is committed to providing high-quality care in a friendly hospital environment.
 The Medical Center of Southeast Texas is accredited by DNV GL Healthcare, a worldwide leader in quality management.